 The red pepper is also not far behind and has about 127mg of this micronutrient, which corresponds to 154% of the recommended daily dose.

-But that's not all.
+But that is not all.

-Kiwi is another fruit with a very interesting vitamin C concentration.
+Kiwi is another fruit with a very interesting Vitamin C concentration.

 It has approximately 93mg of this vitamin which corresponds to 113% of DDR.